Paul McShane (footballer)

-Paul David McShane (born 6 January 1986) is an Irish professional football coach and former player who is currently the Professional Development Phase coach at Premier League side Manchester United.
+Paul David McShane (born 6 January 1986) is an Irish professional football coach and former player.
+He is currently an assistant coach at Huddersfield Town.

 Born in Wicklow, Ireland, McShane moved to England when he was 16 to play for Manchester United, with whom he won the 2003 FA Youth Cup.
 He had loan stints with Walsall and Brighton & Hove Albion before making a permanent move to West Bromwich Albion in 2006.
 He joined Sunderland a year later, but spent the 2008–09 season on loan to Hull City before making a permanent move there in 2009.
 He spent six years with Hull, broken up by loan spells with Barnsley and Crystal Palace, before joining Reading in 2015.
 After four years with Reading, he moved to Rochdale but was released following the COVID-19 pandemic in July 2021, when he made a return to Manchester United as a player-coach for the club's under-23s team.
 He retired from playing at the end of the season, when he took up a youth coaching role full-time.

 McShane represented the Republic of Ireland at every level from Under-15s upwards.
 He made six appearances for the under-21s before making his debut for the senior team in 2006.
 He was named in the Ireland squad for UEFA Euro 2012, but did not make an appearance at the tournament.
 He earned his 33rd and final cap in March 2016, although he was named as a standby player for UEFA Euro 2016.